bizurkur/mockfs/docs/pages/03-usage.md

 // └── baz
 ```

-If you only want to do something other than print the tree to the screen, you can create a custom visitor by implementing `MockFileSystem\Visitor\VisitorInterface` and pass that in as the second parameter.
+If you want to do something other than print the tree to the screen, you can create a custom visitor by implementing `MockFileSystem\Visitor\VisitorInterface` and pass that in as the second parameter.

 ```php
 <?php